The Rose Garden at Virginia’s Mount Sharon

 TOURING MOUNT SHARON

-On the morning of our visit, we were met by Mary Lou Seilheimer herself, outfitted in garden shoes and a straw baseball cap.
+On the morning of our visit, we were met by Mary Lou Seilheimer herself, outfitted in sensible garden shoes and a straw baseball cap.
 As we gathered under a giant tulip poplar, she explained that this and other towering specimens native to the estate were over 250 years old.

 Indeed, the magnificent poplars, along with acres of 100-year-old American boxwood and black walnut trees, form the bones of this centuries-old garden.
 A hallmark of Mount Sharon, they make a dramatic statement against the backdrop of the Blue Ridge Mountains.